Ever wondered how to make perfect crispy tofu? This simple method is less hassle than frying and will give you crispy tofu every time.

 Delicious, crispy tofu is actually surprisingly easy to make and not as much fuss as you might think.

-So if you're wondering how to cook tofu and make it taste incredible, look no further!
+So if you're wondering how to cook tofu and make it taste incredible in your vegan noodle bowl, look no further!
+The secret is: BROILING.

-This broiling/grilling method takes 20 minutes, doesn't need any fancy ingredients and bonus - your tofu will stick to the pan WAY LESS than if you fry it!
+This broiling method takes 20 minutes, is a healthy way to cook tofu, doesn't need any fancy ingredients and bonus: your tofu will stick to the pan WAY LESS than if you fry it!
 Tempted?
 Read on.

 Healthier - For starters, broiling tofu is a healthier method of cooking than frying, and it requires less oil to create crispier cubes.